DannyxRamos/DannyData/README.md

 ---

-## 📌 Note
+## 📌 Contact

-This portfolio reflects my work as a Research Analyst at Bergen Community College and personal data analytics projects.
-For more details or to collaborate, feel free to [connect with me](mailto:your-email@example.com).
+For more details or collaboration opportunities, feel free to [email me](mailto:dannyramos313@gmail.com).